miekestruwig/miekestruwig.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-This website is currently under construction - please contact me if you'd like to know more about my work.Add commentMore actions
+This website is currently under construction - please contact me if you'd like to know more about my work.

 I am a NRF Innovation Postdoctoral Fellow at the Africa Open Institute for Music, Research and Innovation at Stellenbosch University, South Africa.
 I completed her PhD studies in March 2024 under the guidance of Dr Carina Venter and Prof. Stephanus Muller with a dissertation considering the intellectual history of institutionalised music studies in 20th-century South Africa.